syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/connecting-to-data-source/postgresql.md

 documentation: ug
 ---

-# PostgreSQL in EJ2 ASP.NET MVC Pivotview control
+# PostgreSQL in EJ2 ASP.NET MVC Pivotview Component

 This section describes how to consume data from PostgreSQL database using [Microsoft Npgsql](https://www.npgsql.org/doc/index.html) and bind it to the Pivot Table via a Web API controller.